 We will be offering multiple competition date options.
 You will select one session option, but will need to participate in all components in order to be considered for the scholarships.

-November 6 - 7, 2022: Small groups on Sunday afternoon/evening and interviews scheduled for Monday morning.
+November 5 - 6, 2023: Small groups on Sunday afternoon and interviews scheduled for Monday morning.
 View tentative event itinerary here.

-November 13 - 14, 2022: Small groups on Sunday afternoon/evening and interviews scheduled for Monday morning.
+November 12 - 13, 2023: Small groups on Sunday afternoon and interviews scheduled for Monday morning.
 View tentative event itinerary here.

-Registration for the Fall 2022 Competition is closed.
+Registration for the Fall 2023 Competition is open.

-October 30 - 31, 2022: Virtual small groups on Sunday afternoon/evening and virtual interviews scheduled throughout the day on Monday.
+October 29 - 30, 2023: Virtual small groups on Sunday afternoon/evening and virtual interviews scheduled throughout the day on Monday.
 The virtual competition will be conducted through Zoom, and reliable internet access will be needed.
 View tentative event itinerary here.

 - Amount of award: "full-ride" includes